Relief from Anxiety and Depression: Understanding Psychotherapy

 1. "I should be able to handle this on my own."

-Many believe that experiencing anxiety or depression reflects a personal weakness.
+Many believe that experiencing anxiety or depression reflects personal weakness.
 In reality, these mental health issues are common, and asking for help is a true sign of strength.
 Just as one would consult a doctor for a physical ailment, seeking mental health support is crucial for healing.

 2. "Therapy is only for people with severe mental health issues."